valentinchelle/nodejs-rest-api-boilerplate/README.md

 - node.js installed (https://nodejs.org/)
 - have mongodb installed and running locally (https://www.mongodb.com/)
   - Using Windows, just open the terminal at where you installed mongo and run `mongod.exe`
-- run npm install in your root project folder
+- run `npm install` in your root project folder
+- if you want to use the react

 # Features